polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     New-Cluster -Name az12003b-ascs-cl0 -Node $nodes -NoStorage -StaticAddress 10.0.1.16
     ```

-1. Within the RDP session to i20-ascs-0.adatum.com, switch to the **Active Directory Administrative Center** console.
+1. Within the Remote Desktop session to i20-ascs-0.adatum.com, switch to the **Active Directory Administrative Center** console.

 1. In Active Directory Administrative Center, navigate to the **Clusters** organizational unit and display its **Properties** window.